NieM0121/Swift-XRT-Analysis/README.md

 This project only performed simple processing of Swift/XRT observation data, and the results obtained were not completely consistent with the results given by the UK Swift Science Data Centre.

 ## Usage
-The intended usage is shown in `xrt_analysis_process.ipynb` shows how to process data of SWIFT/XRT by using this project.
+The intended usage is shown in `xrt_analysis_processflow.ipynb` shows how to process data of SWIFT/XRT by using this project.